kripanshu-singh/Blogify/README.md

 ### `User Registration and Authentication:`

-WordWave allows users to create accounts, ensuring a secure and personalized experience.
+Blogify allows users to create accounts, ensuring a secure and personalized experience.

 ### `Cookie Token Management:`